a5c-ai/action/default-prompt.md

 1. when you are about to actually perform the action, after you have reviewed the context and determined the action to take. with a small plan and description of the action you are about to take.
 2. when you are done with the request or implementation, after you have completed the action. with a small summary of the action you took and the results.
 3. if you encountered issues that made you deviate from the original plan you submitted when you started working (1). with a small summary of the issue and the action you took to resolve it.
+4. when you are done with the issue or PR, you should submit the status check result when you are done (with success or failure).

 if instructed to use specific labels (with specific casing), you should use them (where GitHub labels are applicable). if they are not available, you should create them.